AElfProject/aelf-docs/docs/resources/whitepaper-2/modular-blockchain/index.md

 ### Verification Process

-The aelf ZK-rollup utilizes Polygon CDK, an advanced open-source framework designed for rapidly deploying ZK-powered Layer 2 (L2) blockchains on Ethereum, with significant adaptation and optimization efforts.
+The aelf ZK-rollup utilises Polygon CDK, an advanced open-source framework designed for rapidly deploying ZK-powered Layer 2 (L2) blockchains on Ethereum, with significant adaptation and optimization efforts.

 Operating in the validium mode while maintaining seamless interoperability with all other EVM chains, aelf ZK-rollup offers a high-performance Layer 2 scaling solution.
 As transaction data is not stored on the aelf mainnet but executed and stored off-chain, this significantly enhances scalability.
 Validium, under the premise of ensuring security, reduces L1 gas storage costs, thereby lowering transaction costs for users on Layer 2 while significantly improving user privacy and experience.